jamen/neta/src/README.md

 To compile the CoffeeScript into JavaScript, you can simply:

  1. Use the `build` file, which is equivalent to option 2.
-(Bash only)
+(Shell only)
   1. `./build` for library users.
   2. `./build dev` for contributors.
  2. Use the CoffeeScript compiler: